-In 2017, the severe material deprivation rate in the EU-28 was 6.6 %; this marked a reduction of 1.8 percentage points compared with the situation in 2008.
-In a majority (19) of the EU Member States, the severe material deprivation rate was less than one tenth, and in four countries even below 3 % (Sweden, Luxembourg, Finland and the Netherlands).
-At the other end of the range, the severe material deprivation rate exceeded 30 % in Bulgaria and 20 % in Greece (figure 5).
+In 2018, the severe material deprivation rate in the EU-27 was 6.1 %; this marked a reduction of 2.8 percentage points compared with the situation in 2008.
+In a majority (21) of the EU Member States, the severe material deprivation rate was less than one tenth, and in six countries even below 3 % (Czechia, Austria, Finland, the Netherlands, Sweden and Luxembourg).
+At the other end of the range, the severe material deprivation rate exceeded 20 % in Bulgaria (Figure 5).

 Difficulties with making ends meet - a subjective indicator of poverty

 Poverty and social exclusion can also be measured in a subjective way.
 One indicator that may be used to analyse these issues is the difficulty that people experience in making ends meet; this provides a self-reported measure related to poverty.
-More than a fifth (21.6 %) of the EU-28 population lived in households that perceived that they had either difficulty or great difficulty to make ends meet in 2017 (see Figure 6).
+More than a fifth (21.5 %) of the EU-27 population lived in households that perceived that they had either difficulty or great difficulty to make ends meet in 2018 (see Figure 6).
 There were wide variations of this indicator between EU Member States.
-More than half the population in Greece and Bulgaria reported difficulty or great difficulty in making ends meet, a share that rose to more than three quarters (77.2 %) in Greece.
-By contrast, there were 11 Member States where less than one fifth of the total population was living in a household that faced difficulty or great difficulty in making ends meet; this share was even lower than 10 % in Denmark, Sweden, Finland and Germany.
+More than half the population in Greece and Bulgaria reported difficulty or great difficulty in making ends meet, a share that rose to almost three quarters (74.1 %) in Greece.
+By contrast, there were 13 Member States where less than one fifth of the total population was living in a household that faced difficulty or great difficulty in making ends meet; this share was lower than 10 % in Denmark, Sweden, Finland and Germany.

-By contrast, just over one fifth of the EU-28 population was living in a household where it was easy or very easy to make ends meet in 2017.
-In the Netherlands and Sweden, around half of the population was living in a household that perceived it as easy or very easy to make ends meet.
-Figure 6 represents a good visualisation of the distribution of the perception of the difficulties of making ends meet across EU Member States: from a very high proportion of the population reporting difficulties and small proportion of the population in the ‘middle category’ (fairly easily or with some difficulties) in Greece and Bulgaria, to the very low share of people with difficulties and a high one of those declaring a good economic situation of their households (in particular in Germany, Sweden, Finland, Denmark and the Netherlands).
+By contrast, just over one fifth of the EU-27 population was living in a household where it was easy or very easy to make ends meet in 2018.
+In the Netherlands more than half of the population was living in a household that perceived it as easy or very easy to make ends meet.
+Figure 6 represents a good visualisation of the distribution of the perception of the difficulties of making ends meet across EU Member States: from a very high proportion of the population reporting difficulties and small proportion of the population in the ‘middle category’ (fairly easily or with some difficulties) in Greece and Bulgaria, to the very low share of people with difficulties and a high share of those declaring a good economic situation of their households (in particular in Germany, Sweden, Finland, Denmark and the Netherlands).

 Overcrowding rate and underoccupied dwellings

-As already mentioned, when analysing quality of life statistics, it is beneficial to also consider information in relation to the distribution of living conditions within each country, for example how large share of the population is living in a situation close to average, or how many people live at the extremes at each end of the range in very poor or very good conditions.
+As already mentioned, when analysing quality of life statistics, it is beneficial to also consider information in relation to the distribution of living conditions within each country, for example how large a share of the population is living in a situation close to average, or how many people live at the extremes at each end of the range in very poor or very good conditions.
 Therefore, Figure 7 contrasts the share of the population living in overcrowded housing with the share of the population living in under-occupied dwellings.
-In 2017, approximately one sixth (15.7 %) of the EU-28 population was living in an overcrowded household, while about two fifths (36.4 %) of the population was living in underoccupied dwellings.
-Some of these differences between EU Member States reflect societal habits and changes, in particular related to the importance of family ties and the increasing percentage of people living alone (as between 2007 and 2017 the share of EU-28 households that were composed of one or two persons rose from 58 % to 62 %).
+In 2018, approximately one sixth (17.1 %) of the EU-27 population was living in an overcrowded household, while about one third (33.0 %) of the population was living in underoccupied dwellings.
+Some of these differences between EU Member States reflect societal habits and changes, in particular related to the importance of family ties and the increasing percentage of people living alone.
 In this respect, the situation varies from country to country; in rural areas of south and eastern Europe more extended families continue to live together under the same roof.
 See for example the publication People in the EU, who are we and how do we live?, page 48.

-Across 13 of the EU Member States, less than one tenth of the population was living in an overcrowded household in 2017, with shares of less than 4.0 % recorded in Cyprus, Ireland, Malta and the United Kingdom.
-At the other end of the range, overcrowding impacted over 40.0 % of the population in Hungary, Poland, Bulgaria and Latvia, rising to a peak of 47.0 % in Romania.
+Across 12 of the EU Member States, less than one tenth of the population was living in an overcrowded household in 2018, with shares of less than 4.0 % recorded in Cyprus, Ireland and Malta.
+At the other end of the range, overcrowding impacted over 40.0 % of the population in Bulgaria and Latvia, and rising to a peak of 46.3 % in Romania.

-On the other hand, in 2017, more than two thirds of the population in Ireland, Cyprus and Malta were living in underoccupied house and this share was also more than half in Belgium, the United Kingdom, Spain, Luxembourg and the Netherlands.
-At the other end of the range, the proportion of the population living in underoccupied housing was less than 10.0 % in Hungary and Romania.
+On the other hand, in 2018, more than two thirds of the population in Ireland, Cyprus and Malta were living in underoccupied house and this share was also more than half in Belgium, Spain, the Netherlands and Luxembourg.
+At the other end of the range, the proportion of the population living in underoccupied housing was less than 10.0 % in Latvia and Romania.

 As may be expected, EU Member States that recorded a high share of their population living in overcrowded dwellings tended also to record the lowest proportions of their population living in underoccupied housing.
 The reverse was also true; this pattern held across each of the Member States.
 The development of an increasing share of the population living in underoccupied housing may be linked, at least in part, to increasing longevity and a growing share of the elderly choosing to remain in their own house long after their children have left home but may also reflect local or national imbalances in the housing stock and consequently a lack of specific types of housing that prevent some people from moving.